-The Office of Systemwide Compliance recently revised its Model Policy, set forth on the following pages, to comply with recent Title IX federal regulations which will be effective August 14, 2020.
+The Office of Systemwide Compliance recently revised its Model Policy, set forth below, to comply with recent Title IX federal regulations which will be effective August 14, 2020.
 The revised policies have been reviewed by the Office of Systemwide Compliance and the Office of General Counsel and found to comply with applicable laws and regulations and to be consistent with the substantive provisions of the Model Policy.